Live Edge Slabs

 We have live edge slabs in various dimensions.

 During South Florida’s hurricane season we also carry plywood.

 We have many board sizes and lengths available.
 Please visit our shop section or call one of our sales associates at 877-559-5925 for more information.

 We stock ipe, cumaru, massaranduba, santos mahogany, garapa, jatoba, and sapele.
 We can also help with other types of hardwoods that you may be looking for.
 We can source tigerwood, zebrawood, Burmese teak, and Purple Heart for our customers at excellent prices.
-Please contact us so we can provide you with the most up-to-date information.
+Please contact us so we can provide you with the most up to date information.

-It has a class “A” fire rating, which is the same as concrete and steel.
+It has a class “A” fire rating which is the same as concrete and steel.
 It is also one of the densest hardwoods on Earth!
-It can resist surface scratches and is 3x harder than cedar, and ipe has heat repelling properties, which means your deck won’t be hot on bare feet!
+It can resist surface scratches and it’s 3x harder than cedar and ipe has heat repelling properties, which means your deck won’t be hot on bare feet!